1931 Salvadoran coup d'état: Coup

 At 10 p.m. local time on 2 December 1931, junior military officers initiated the coup d'état to overthrow Araujo's government.
-The coup began when soldiers of the 1st Infantry Brigade, garrisoned at the El Zapote barracks in San Salvador, attacked the Presidential Palace across the street with a machine gun.
+The coup began when soldiers of the 1st Infantry Brigade, garrisoned at the El Zapote barracks in San Salvador, attacked the Presidential Palace across the street with machine-gun fire.
 While the Presidential Guard resisted the rebelling soldiers and defended Araujo, the remainder of San Salvador's military garrisons either ignored or supported the coup.

 As the overwhelming attack on the Presidential Palace continued, Araujo and several of his government officials fled San Salvador.
-In the process, the rebelling soldiers shot and killed José Espinosa, the minister of finance.
-Araujo arrived in Santa Tecla where he planned to initiate a countercoup, however, the barracks opposed his continuance as presidency.
-He then fled to Santa Ana where he rallied hundreds of supporters to regain power.
-Ultimately, Araujo concluded that his army in Santa Ana would be unable to regain power; he resigned from the presidency, named the first presidential designate as his successor, and fled the country to Guatemala on 4 December 1931.
+In the process, the rebelling soldiers shot and killed José Espinosa, the Minister of Finance.
+Araujo arrived in Santa Tecla where he planned to initiate a countercoup, however, the barracks' soldiers opposed his continuance as president.
+He then fled to Santa Ana where he rallied a few hundred supporters.
+Ultimately, Araujo concluded his forces in Santa Ana would be unable to regain power; he resigned from the presidency, named Salvador López Rochac (the first presidential designate) as his successor, and fled the country to Guatemala on 4 December 1931.
 In Guatemala, Araujo received protection from President Jorge Ubico, but he was eventually expelled from the country by Ubico after he attempted to rally an army to retake power.